Collegiate cyber defense competition where teams of 8 defend real-world networks

 The CIAS, in partnership with cybersecurity teachers, education partners and UTSA professors, continue to develop turnkey materials for use in the classroom.
 Below, you will find an initial set of classroom materials to be used in conjunction with Cyber Threat Defender.
 These materials are meant to instruct how to play the game, reinforce cybersecurity topics and test a student’s knowledge of information learned.

 Middle and high school teachers can also request one complementary classroom box.
 Each box contains 25 Cyber Threat Defender starter decks, which supports up to 25 students per class.
-To request your box, visit the CIASMarketplace.com.
+Due to the high demand, CTD classroom sets are currently out of stock.
+Due to supply chain issues, we anticipate classroom sets will be available the first quarter 2023.
+If interested in being added to the waitlist, we will follow-up with you when the new classroom sets are ready to be shipped to you.
+To request your box, visit CIASMarketplace.com.

 You can also become immersed in the world of network defense and cyber-attacks with this easy-to-play game by ordering your own personal card deck and/or game accessories through the online Marketplace here.